CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/RecommendationSoftwareItem.md

 HasClusterExpansion returns a boolean if a field has been set.

+### SetClusterExpansionNil

+`func (o *RecommendationSoftwareItem) SetClusterExpansionNil(b bool)`

+ SetClusterExpansionNil sets the value for ClusterExpansion to be an explicit nil

+### UnsetClusterExpansion
+`func (o *RecommendationSoftwareItem) UnsetClusterExpansion()`

+UnsetClusterExpansion ensures that no value is present for ClusterExpansion, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)